Days & Years

 |---|---|---|

 This difference has been debated for decades without official scientific consensus.
-The model proposes that this difference is caused by axial precession: as Earth wobbles on its axis over ~25,684 years, the reference point for the sidereal day (the precessing equinox) shifts slightly each day relative to the fixed stars.
+The model proposes that this difference is caused by axial precession: as Earthβs axis precesses over the mean axial precession cycle (~25,684 years), the reference point for the sidereal day (the precessing equinox) shifts slightly each day relative to the fixed stars.
+This small daily slip accumulates over the full precession cycle with precise consequences β demonstrated quantitatively in The Precession Accumulation section below.

 Types of Years